 For postal mail filing: Complete and submit Form 1096 (used for paperwork tracking) to the IRS by January 31, 2019.
 For electronic filing, this step is not necessary.

-For electronic filing: You need a Transmitter Control Code (TCC).
+For the electronic filing: You need a Transmitter Control Code (TCC).
 Complete Form 4419 and mail or fax it to the IRS at least 30 days before the deadline for submitting Form 1099-Misc.

 This brief overview does not cover all the complexities of filing Form 1099-Misc.
 For expert advice, please consult your Xendoo tax expert.